Assignment of a drug to the sedative-hypnotic class indicates

 converted to its active form, desmethyldiazepam (nordiazepam),

 by acid hydrolysis in the stomach.
-Most ...
+Most of the barbiturates and ...